Click here to learn about local plastic surgeons

 Am I a Candidate for Breast Reconstruction?

-On the other hand, a number of women go this route thinking that they won't need reconstruction, but end up with a significant asymmetry due to the volume of tissue removed or changes as a result of radiation therapy.
-So they end up needing surgery anyway.
+However, a number of women who go this route thinking that they won’t need reconstruction end up with asymmetrical breasts due to the volume of tissue removed or changes caused by radiation therapy.
+As a result, these women end up needing breast reconstruction surgery anyway.

 • Your overall health